jackyef/wsl2-as-devbox/README.md

      ```sh
      ssh wsluser@windows.ip -p 2222
      ```
+   Note: Replace `wsluser` with the username you created for the WSL distro.
+Replace `windows.ip` with the IP address assigned to your Windows PC in your local network.

 8. The `./setup-ssh.ps1` script would need to be re-run whenever the WSL is restarted, because it would be assigned a different IP.
 We can automate running this script whenever the windows machine boot by doing the following:
     - Press Win+R on Windows and enter shell:startup.
 This will open the Startup folder.
 Right click and create a new Shortcut.
     - Target: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -Command “C:\scripts\wsl-ports.ps1”
     - Try running the shortcut to make sure it works.
 Make sure to adjust the path to the script accordingly.

+    Note that this only runs the script whenever Windows restarts, not when the WSL restarts.
+If you restart WSL manually, remember to re-run the script as well.

 ---

 ### Installing Docker